STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 I am modelling "walk before you run" here.
 It is best, especially for novices, to increase complexity in small increments.
 We will test our system's ability to render the ["hello world"](http://en.wikipedia.org/wiki/%22Hello,_world!%22_program) of R Markdown documents before we muddy the waters with our own, probably buggy, documents.

-Do this: File > New File > R Markdown ...
+Do this: *File > New File > R Markdown ...*

   - Give it an informative title.
 This will appear in the document but does not necessarily have anything to do with the file's name.
 But the title and filename should be similar!
 The title is for human eyeballs, so it can contain spaces and punctuation.
 The filename is for humans and computers, so it should have similar words in it but no spaces and no punctuation.
   - Accept the default Author or edit if you wish.
   - Accept the default output format of HTML.
   - Click OK.

 Save this document to a reasonable filename and location.
 The filename should end in `.rmd` or `.Rmd`.
-I highly recommend saving in the top-level of the directory that is also also a Git repository for your coursework and that is also an RStudio project and that is also current working directory.
+I **highly recommend** saving in the top-level of the directory that is also also a Git repository for your coursework and that is also an RStudio project and that is also current working directory.
+Trust me on this.

-Click on "Knit HTML" or do File > Knit.
+Click on "Knit HTML" or do *File > Knit Document*.
 RStudio should display a preview of the resulting HTML.
 Also look at the file browser (which should be pointed at the directory where you saved the `.rmd` file).
 You should see the R Markdown document, i.e. `foo.rmd` AND the resulting HTML `foo.html`.

 Congratulations, you've just made your first reproducible report with R Markdown.